enylin/line-pay-merchant/README.md

 ### Transaction ID

 JavaScript numbers are double-precision floating-point numbers.
-LINE Pay Transaction ID is a number larger than the largest integer JavaScript can be precisely stored (which is 2^53, 9007199254740992).
+LINE Pay Transaction ID is a number larger than the largest integer JavaScript can be precisely stored (which is `2^53`, `9007199254740992`).
 This may cause the transaction ID received from LINE Pay APIs to be recognized incorrectly.
-For example, the transaction ID number 2021121300698360310 may be converted to 2021121300698360300 by default parser.
+For example, the transaction ID number `2021121300698360310` may be converted to `2021121300698360300` by default parser.
-This library handles the behavior by converting the transaction ID number to string format before the default parser (JSON.parse) parses the response received from LINE Pay APIs.
+This library handles the behavior by converting the transaction ID number to string format before the default parser (`JSON.parse`) parses the response received from LINE Pay APIs.

 ## Resources